awie3di/docs/articles/quickstart/native/android/05-linking-accounts.md

 budicon: 345
 ---

-This tutorial will show you how to link two different accounts for the same user using Auth0.
+This tutorial shows you how to link two different accounts for the same user using Auth0.

 <%= include('../../../_includes/_package', {
   org: 'auth0-samples',